tencentyun/intlcloud-documents/product/计算/云服务器/操作指南/镜像/导入镜像/导入镜像概述_intl.md

-In addition to the [Create Custom Image](/doc/product/213/4942) feature, Tencent Cloud also supports image import feature.
+In addition to the [Create Custom Image](https://intl.cloud.tencent.com/zh/document/product/213/4942) feature, Tencent Cloud also supports image import feature.
 You can import an image file of a server system disk on the local machine or another platform into the CVM custom images.
 After the image is imported, you can use it to create a CVM or reinstall the system for an existing CVM.

+<span id="Preparations"></span>
 ## Preparations for Import
 ### Applying for Permission
 Before using this feature, make sure that you have activated the image import permission.
 If you need to activate the permission, contact the Business Manager and submit relevant information to the ticket system.